 A prospective student interested in obtaining more information about Hamilton Tech must participate in a PCAS with an Admissions Representative.
 During the PCAS, the Admissions Representatives will discuss admissions requirements.
 Additionally, the Admissions Representative will review educational options, program information, career opportunities, student services and support, educational costs, conduct a tour of the facilities, and have available disclosure information as required by Federal, State, and Accrediting Agencies.

 After participating in the PCAS, prospective students who are both qualified and interested in applying to Hamilton Tech must complete an Application for Consideration.
 All Applications for Consideration will be accompanied by an Admission Representative’s recommendation* about the applicant to the Admissions Committee outlining the applicant’s strengths and potential challenges associated with their ability to complete the program and be eligible for post-graduation employability.
-Admissions Requirements include proof of high school graduation and evaluation of all required documentation (See Below).
+Admissions Requirements include proof of high college graduation and evaluation of all required documentation (See Below).
 The following admissions requirements will be reviewed by the Admissions Committee prior to enrollment.

 When applying for admission to Hamilton Technical College as a graduate of a High School outside the United States, the applicant must request a verified/translated copy of their high school transcript.
-Applicants are referred to Educational Perspectives at for credentialing.
+Applicants are referred to Educational Perspectives at www.edperspective.org for credentialing.
 Educational Perspectives should be instructed to send a copy of the General Report to Hamilton Technical College, Dean of Students, 1011 East 53rd Street, Davenport, Iowa 52807.
-The Dean of Students will consult with the School Director, and Registrar and write an Advising Report stating that the documentation was approved or disapproved for enrollment and what factors led to the decision.
+The Dean of Students will consult with the Campus Director, and Registrar and write an Advising Report stating that the documentation was approved or disapproved for enrollment and what factors led to the decision.
 All documentation will be filed in the applicant’s file.

 If enrolling in a degree program, and seeking transfer of credits from another accredited institution (including official military transcripts), the applicant should request an evaluation of transfer credits at the time of initial enrollment.
 Official academic transcript or military transcript and an academic catalog from the institution where the credits were earned should be submitted to the Academic Dean prior to the established deadline.
 The transcript must list the course(s) taken and grades earned.
 The catalog must give course descriptions for all courses the applicant wishes to be reviewed for transfer.
 If the catalog is not from the same year in which the course was taken, or if the course code in the catalog does not match the code on the transcript, then additional material may need to be requested to verify the transferability of the credits.
-(Courses reviewed for transfer must have a grade of 2.0 or higher to be considered.)
+Courses reviewed for transfer must have a grade of 2.0 (C) or higher to be considered.

 If the applicant attended college outside the United States, an official translated transcript with translated catalog course descriptions must be provided.
-If the transcript needs to be translated, Educational Perspectives at should be contacted for credentialing.
+If the transcript needs to be translated, Educational Perspectives at www.edperspective.org should be contacted for credentialing.
 Educational Perspectives should be directed to send a copy of the report to Hamilton Technical College, Dean of Students, 1011 East 53rd Street, Davenport, Iowa 52807.
 The Dean of Students will consult with the Academic Dean, and Registrar and write an Advising Report stating which course(s) if any are accepted for transfer.
 All documentation will be filed in the applicant’s file.
-All transfer students must complete at minimum 25 percent of their training here at Hamilton Tech to fulfill graduation requirements.
+All transfer students must complete 25 percent or more of their training at Hamilton Tech to fulfill graduation requirements.

 All courses are taught in English, therefore applicants must be able to speak, read, write and understand English.
 Applicants for whom English is a second language may be required to demonstrate English communication skills by way of the (TOFEL) Test as documentation of their ability to read, write and understand the English Language.